 - When you are done viewing and editing the document, clicking Re-encrypt Before Saving protects the data by executing the steps described in the “Encrypting the document” section above

 At no point during this entire encrypt-decrypt process did your document’s contents get sent to Confidencial.
 All encryption and decryption is done locally on your machine.
-It is a zero-trust process.
+It is an end-to-end secure process.

-With the release of Confidencial 2.1, you will be able to send messages and files directly from the Confidencial web or desktop app using Slack, Outlook, or Gmail!
-Check back here after Apr 30, 2023 for a description of how Confidencial implements a zero-trust solution for data sharing using your favorite messaging apps.
+With the release of Confidencial 2.2, you will be able to send messages and files directly from the Confidencial web or desktop app using Slack, Outlook, or Gmail!
+Check back here after the release of V2.2 for a description of how Confidencial implements an end-to-end solution for data sharing using your favorite messaging apps.